 “What do you think Mrs. Smith will ask us to do this lesson?
 I hope not potato prints again,” Alan said.

-He was remembering a class where their art teacher had them make prints out of potatoes, they would cut out themselves.
-Most of the artwork looked like blobs, and there were potato bits all over the classroom floor.
-Mrs. Smith didn’t want them to cut themselves, so she gave them some spoons to scoop instead of knives to cut with.
+He was remembering a class where their art teacher had them make prints out of potatoes they would cut out themselves.
+Most of the artworks looked like blobs, and there were potato bits all over the classroom floor.
+Mrs. Smith didn’t want them to cut themselves, so she gave them some spoons instead of knives to cut with.
 Someone ate a piece because they were hungry, and another student found some kind of bug that had crawled into the potato.
 It was chaos, but Tom and Alan had so much fun.

-Tom had cut up the potatoes to look like fries, and painted them yellow.
-He then wrapped them around art paper that he had painted red.
-It looked like the French fries you would get at an amusement park.
-Alan had been more serious with his work, and spent the whole class carving a beautiful elephant.
+Tom had cut up the potatoes to look like fries and painted them yellow.
+He then wrapped them around some art paper that he had painted red.
+It looked like French fries you would get at an amusement park.
+Alan had been more serious with his work and spent the whole class carving a beautiful elephant.

 “Tom, Alan, I think you’re both missing the point of this activity,” Mrs. Smith had said to them.
-“You see, we are supposed to make ‘prints’ with the potatoes,” But she had given them both an A anyway, because she thought they were being extremely creative and there were, as she always said, ‘no wrong answers in art’.
+“You see, we are supposed to make ‘prints’ with the potatoes.”
+But she had given them both an A anyway, because she thought they were being extremely creative and there were, as she always said, ‘no wrong answers in art’.

 “But next time, would you both please try sticking to the activity?”
 She requested.

 The twins laughed as they remembered this story.
 They had brought home their potato artworks and left them behind the curtains.
 When their mother found it several weeks later while cleaning, she had screamed.
-Potatoes are organic foodstuff, which go bad if you just let it sit around.
+Potatoes are food and go bad if you just let them sit around.
 So, their colorful works of art had turned into gooey, moldy leftovers.

 CHAPTER 2